KejPi/AbracaDABra/README.md

 ### SDRplay

-SDRplay is optional device.
-It is based on [SoapySDR](https://github.com/pothosware/SoapySDR/wiki) and requires [SoapySDR SDRplay3 plugin](https://github.com/pothosware/SoapySDRPlay3) to be in located in `SOAPY_SDR_PLUGIN_PATH`.
-Prebuilt binaries are distributed with necessary libraries and configured to find required plugin in the installation location.
-Nevertheless in order to make SDRplay device functional you also need to install [SDRplay API](https://www.sdrplay.com/api/) 3.15 with background service that is required to access SDRplay devices.
+SDRplay is an optional device.
+It is based on [SoapySDR](https://github.com/pothosware/SoapySDR/wiki) and requires the [SoapySDR SDRplay3 plugin](https://github.com/pothosware/SoapySDRPlay3) to be in located in `SOAPY_SDR_PLUGIN_PATH`.
+Prebuilt binaries are distributed with the necessary libraries and configured to find the required plugin in the installation location.
+Nevertheless, in order to make SDRplay devices functional you also need to install [SDRplay API](https://www.sdrplay.com/api/) 3.15, with the background service that is required to access SDRplay devices.

-It is possible to select particular device when more devices are available.
-You can choose the device in settings (see screenshot below).
-When option called "Use any available SDRplay device if selected one fails" is active, application tries to connect the first functional SDRplay device if the selected device is not available, does not work or is already in use.
+It is possible to select a particular device when more than one device is connected.
+You can choose the device to use in settings (see screenshot below).
+When the option "Use any available SDRplay device if selected one fails" is enabled, the application tries to connect to the first functional SDRplay device if the selected device is not available, does not work or is already in use.

-SDRplay devices have 2 independent gain controls, application calls them RF and IF.
+SDRplay devices have 2 independent gain controls, the application calls them RF and IF.
 RF gain controls LNA gain reduction and IF gain controls IF gain reduction.
-You can find more details about SDRplay devices in documentation available [online](https://www.sdrplay.com/apps-catalogue/).
+You can find more details about SDRplay devices in the documentation available [online](https://www.sdrplay.com/apps-catalogue/).

-SDRplay device supports 2 gain modes:
+SDRplay devices support 2 gain modes:
-* Software (default) - RF and IF gain is controlled by application.
-Please note that control may fail in case of strong adjacent channel that could lead to LNA overload.
+* Software (default) - both RF and IF gain are controlled by the application.
+Please note that this may fail in case when there are strong adjacent channels that could overload the LNA.
-* Manual - both RF ad IF gain is in manual mode however you can enable AGC on IF gain.
+* Manual - both RF ad IF gain is manual, however you can enable AGC for IF gain.
 In this case IF gain will be controlled by the application.

 <p align="center" width="100%">
     <img width="651" alt="SDRplay" src="https://github.com/user-attachments/assets/fce9cd85-4bec-4bae-b5e4-243397372b53" />